Roskilde Cathedral: Christian IV's chapel

 (Rough translation: Caspar Fincke I am named, for this work I am famed).

-Upon the death of Christian IV in 1648 the interior had not been completed, and the king's coffin was placed in the crypt below instead.
-The king had commissioned his own monument, depicting him and his queen kneeling before a crucifix, but since it had been completed before his death, the monument had been temporarily placed in storage in the king's arsenal.
+Upon the death of Christian IV in 1648 the interior had not been completed, and the King's coffin was placed in the crypt below instead.
+The King had commissioned his own monument, depicting him and his queen kneeling before a crucifix, but since it had been completed before his death, the monument had been temporarily placed in storage in the king's arsenal.
 When the arsenal burned in 1647, all that remained of the monument was the grand sandstone crucifix and a head carved from alabaster.
 The crucifix was subsequently placed in Holmen Church, while the head was given to the National Museum of Denmark.

-The king's successors were each unable to provide a fitting resting place for the king, and it was not until 1840 and Christian VIII that work was finally begun.
+Christian IV's successors were each unable to provide a fitting resting place for the King, and it was not until 1840 and Christian VIII that work was finally begun.
 He had hoped to see the project finished by 1848, the 200th anniversary of Christian IV's death, but it was not until 1870 that the work was completed.

 Work on the interior began in 1840 when Christian VIII ordered a statue of Christian IV from famed sculptor Bertel Thorvaldsen.
 This was to be part of a planned monument for Christian IV, which was to be designed by architect G.F.
-Hetcsh, but it still had to be decided who was to was going to create the decorations.
+Hetcsh, but it still had to be decided who was going to create the decorations.
 In 1845 a commission tasked Heinrich Eddelien with the job, but work progressed slowly, perhaps due to Christian VIII's close concern with the matter and criticism of the proposed works.
 When Christian VIII died in 1848, the project lost its major motivational force, as the new king, Frederick VII, was not sufficiently interested in seeing project finished.
 When Eddelien died in 1852, only the work on the starry vaulted ceiling and the allegory motives beneath it had been completed, and work ground to a complete halt.